danbjoseph/drones/docs/about.md

 ### Mapping?

 Yes.
 It's beautiful to look at and drone imagery is awesome for mapping.
 There are tradeoffs, one of the biggest ones being the total area you can cover.
-But it's high resolution (easily 5cm or less), there are no clouds in the way, it's super recent, etc. Compare the two images below to get an idea.
+But for small areas there is considerable less cost and logistics surrounding the use of a drone compared to manned aircraft or satellites.
+A drone can be launched on short notice, for instance to take advantage of breaks in inclement weather.
+The direct cost of a successful flight, assuming no accidents, is minimal; batteries need to be charged and there is some operational wear on the equipment.
+Drones are less likely to be affected by atmospheric conditions such as cloud cover.
+It is feasible to collect repeat imagery of an area over short time intervals.
+Drone imagery is high resolution (easily 5cm or less), there are no clouds in the way, it's super recent, etc. Compare the two images below to get an idea.

 ![](img/about/imagery-compare_malalison.jpg)